Alan0947383/Quantumix-Networks/Library/SyncUI/README.md

 ServiceName = <string> - Service Name provided in the PandaAuth Website.
 HubName = <string> - The name of your script hub.
 Discord = <string:optional> - Discord invite code, this is optional.
-SaveKey = <boolean> - If you want to save the key so users doesn't have to enter it again.
+SaveKey = <boolean> - If you want to save the key so users dont have to enter it again.
 Script = <string> - Your script link.
 ]]
 ```